leonstel/leonstel.github.io/recursive_tree_part2.md

 children and calls a given method on each child which will do the same.
 Before the child calls its children it modifies its state.

+One addition is necessary on the up traversal, a root node does not have a parent so a undefined check is necessary to stop the recursion before it bumps into a null pointer.

 ```
 //leaf.js

+// Traverses down its children and call on each pass some method
 determineStateDown(){
     switch (this.status) {
         case STATUS.NONE: